-The Global Minimum Tax Act was enacted on June 20, 2024, and introduces a 15% global minimum tax on the income of certain large multinationals.
+The Global Minimum Tax Act introduced a 15% global minimum tax on the income of certain large multinationals.

-The legislation includes an income inclusion rule (IIR) and a qualified domestic minimum top-up tax (QDMTT) for multinational enterprises with annual revenues in excess of €750,000,000, applicable to fiscal years of covered multinationals that begin on or after December 31, 2023.
+The act includes an income inclusion rule (IIR) and a qualified domestic minimum top-up tax (QDMTT) for multinational enterprises with annual revenues in excess of €750,000,000, applicable to fiscal years of covered multinationals that begin on or after December 31, 2023.